exercism/v3/languages/csharp/exercises/concept/exceptions/.docs/introduction.md

 }
 ```

 When an exception gets thrown, the runtime has the task of finding a piece of code that is responsible for handling of that exception.
 If no appropriate handler is found, the runtime displays the unhandled exception message in addition to stoping the execution of the program.
 To create a handler for an exception, C# uses the try-catch statement, which consists of a `try` block and one or more `catch` clauses.
 The `try` block should contain and guard code that may result in the exception getting thrown.
 The `catch` clauses should contain code that handles the behaviour of the program after the error has occured.
+It is important to note that the order of exceptions matters after the `try` block, as when multiple exceptions are listed, the first matching `catch` clause is executed.

 ```csharp
 try